artl93/mixtape/README.md

 - Start/stop the backend: `./run-test-server.sh` / `./eng/stop-test-server.sh`
 - Run end-to-end tests: `./test-server.sh`

+## Continuous Integration (CI)
+This project uses GitHub Actions for CI.
+On every push or pull request to `main`, the workflow will:
+- Install dependencies
+- Lint, format, and type-check the backend
+- Set up a PostgreSQL service
+- Run the database setup script
+- Run the full end-to-end test suite

+**Database credentials are managed securely using GitHub Actions secrets:**
+- `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_DB`

+See the repository settings for how to configure these secrets.

 ## Structure
 - **Backend:** All core logic, models, and routes are in `src/backend/`.
 - **Tests:** End-to-end and integration tests in `tests/`.